Skip links

 No Accent Marks

-The only change in the Ver conjugation is the lack of accent marks.
-This is pretty different from most other verbs since you usually need an accent mark to conjugate correctly.
+The only changes in the Ver conjugation is the lack of accent marks.
+This is pretty different from most other verbs, since you usually need an accent mark to conjugate correctly.

 • Yo vi a Juan ayer. – I saw Juan yesterday